tyzbit/acars-processor/README.md

 ### A Note on Using Large Language Models for Filters

 OpenAI's gpt3.5 and higher do well with the system prompt.
-With Ollama, the model you choose will greatly impact the quality of the filtering.
+With OllamaFilter, the model you choose will greatly impact the quality of the filtering.
 I recommend `gemma3:4b`.
 It uses about 8GB at runtime but is similar in effectiveness to OpenAI's models.